Our approach was created by faculty, for faculty. The model is based on six years of research, development, application and analysis:

 hours a week per reflection cycle (not all at once)

-payable to part-time faculty at the completion of every two academic terms, subject to terms with your institution
+payable to part-time faculty at the completion of each academic term, subject to terms with your institution

 We know you have a packed schedule.
 But we know its worth investing in yourself.

 Compared to other professional development programs that ask you to watch videos or attend workshops – our research-based approach takes a different view.
 And yes, it takes time.
-Between one and two hours a week, typically for two to four academic terms.
+Between one and two hours a week, typically for one to three academic terms.

 While we can’t magically give you more time, we do make it easy to reflect on your work and participate in a community – from the convenience of your computer or mobile device.

 And we reward you.
-All faculty who complete the fellowship receives a Faculty Guild Certification of Pedagogy Foundations.
-These fellows will receive support finding employment opportunities at other Faculty Guild partner institutions.
-And as compensation, part-time faculty may receive a financial incentive from Faculty Guild at the successful completion of every two academic terms, subject to agreement by your institution.
+As compensation, part-time faculty may receive an honorarium from Faculty Guild at the successful completion of each academic term, subject to agreement by your institution.

 Is this for you?